 Some job candidates say things like ”We agreed mutually that it was time for me to leave.”
 Interviewers know that is almost never true.

 One lie usually leads to another and before you know it you are in over your head.
-Remember: references will almost always be checked and any indication you lied in the interview will mean you won’t get the job.
+Remember: references can be checked and any indication you lied in the interview will mean you won’t get the job.

-7. Verify what your references and previous employer will say.
+7. Verify what your previous employer will say.

 A potential new employer will want to speak to your previous employer and ask about the circumstances around your departure.
 This is why it is important for you to have this conversation with your former employer and learn what they will say about you.